"

 Needs

-While students with deaf-blindness have some residual hearing and seeing ability, they are educated in specialty schools that only serve students with this type of impairment.
-Educators who have been specifically trained in this area are best suited to educate students with this impairment (National Center of Deaf-Blindness, 2023).
+While students with deafblindness have some residual hearing and seeing ability, they are educated in specialty schools that only serve students with this impairment type.
+Educators with specific training in this area are best suited to teaching students with this impairment (National Center of Deaf-Blindness, 2023).

 Reflection iconReflection

-The section below explains some strategies for supporting students experiencing deaf-blindness.
-Based on what you have read so far, what strategies do you think might be useful for supporting students experiencing deaf-blindness?
+The section below explains some strategies for supporting students experiencing deafblindness.
+Based on what you have read, what strategies do you think might be useful for supporting students experiencing deafblindness?

 Common Teaching Strategies

-According to Project IDEAL, here are some ways to help promote learning among students with deaf-blindness:
+Project IDEAL offers the following ways to help promote learning among students with deafblindness:

-• Individuals who experience deaf-blindness will often need touch in order for them to be sure that their partner shares their focus of attention.
+• Individuals who experience deaf-blindness will often need touch to be sure that their partner shares their focus of attention.

-• The individual may have very slow response times.
-Therefore, the teacher should allow time for the student to respond.
+• The individual may have very slow response times, and the teacher should allow time for the student to respond.

 • Touch cues